 Any existing mortgage insurance will be transferred to the new loan.
 If the current loan does not carry mortgage insurance, new PMI is not required.

-Yes, however, you will have to re-qualify for the loan, proving income, and there is a miminum credit score of 620 and maximum debt-to-income ratio of 45%.
+Yes, however, you will have to re-qualify for the loan.
+That means you’ll have to prove your income and meet the minimum credit score of 620 and the maximum debt-to-income ratio of 45%.
 Not all lenders will allow you to remove a borrower.

 Yes.
-HARP expired in 2018, so this program was rolled out for those who didn’t use that program.
-You cannot use HLRO if you used HARP.
+The Home Affordable Refinance Program (HARP) expired in 2018, so this program was rolled out for those who didn’t use that program.
+You cannot use HIRO if you used HARP.

 No. If you refinanced with HARP, you are not eligible to use this program, since it is meant for those who didn’t get a chance to use HARP.

 As with all loan options, it pays to shop around.
-HLRO financing rates at this time are generally in line with other refinancing options.
-Get an HLRO rate quote here.
+HIRO financing rates at this time are generally in line with other refinancing options.

 Check your refinance eligibility